vikidi/Homepages/README.md

 Domain name (villesaarinen.me) is from GoDaddy.

-Moved nameservers to CloudFlare, which handles the routing to my DDNS.
-CloudFlare provides mainly CDN and extra security to the application.
+Nameservers are moved to CloudFlare, which handles the routing to my site.
+CloudFlare provides also CDN service and extra security to the application.

-DDNS is from no-ip, which connects to my routers public ip.
-The server has noip2-program running, which checks every 30 minutes if the public ip has changed and changes it to no-ip DDNS server.
+DNS is updated to CloudFlare using ddclient on the server, which then requestes DNS-O-Matic to update CloudFlare.

 My router forwards requests to the server's private ip address.
 This is setup to be static in the local network.